Afghanistan Repositioned: Competing Powers and the Taliban State in 2026

 regional acceptance

-At the same time, major powers are competing—directly or indirectly—for influence over Kabul’s remaining strategic options.
+Simultaneously, major powers are competing—directly or indirectly—for influence over Kabul’s remaining strategic options.

 This creates a narrowing strategic window.
 The Taliban are not fully isolated, but neither are they fully integrated into the international system.
 Instead, they are positioned in a space where engagement is conditional, fragmented, and increasingly competitive.